Usually, allergies make people sneeze; the eyes water and itch, the nose runs, the skin itches, and rashes develop.

 The skin prick test can identify most allergens.

-If no allergen is identified, a tiny amount of each solution can be injected into the person’s skin (intradermal test).
+If no allergen is identified, an intradermal test is done.
+For this test, a tiny amount of each solution can be injected into the person’s skin.
 This type of skin test is more likely to detect a reaction to an allergen.

 Before skin tests are done, people are asked to stop taking antihistamines and certain antidepressants called tricyclic antidepressants (such as amitriptyline) and monoamine oxidase inhibitors (such as selegiline).
 These drugs may suppress a reaction to the tests.
-Some doctors also do not test people who are taking beta-blockers because if such people have an allergic reaction, the consequences are more likely to be serious.
+Some doctors also do not test people who are taking beta-blockers because if such people have an allergic reaction in response to the test, the consequences are more likely to be serious.
 In addition, beta-blockers may interfere with the drugs used to treat serious allergic reactions.

-Avoiding an allergen, if possible, is the best approach.
+Avoiding or removing an allergen, if possible, is the best approach.
 Avoiding an allergen may involve the following:

 Stopping a drug

-Keeping a pet out of the house or limiting them to certain rooms
+Keeping pets out of the house or limiting them to certain rooms

 Using high-efficiency particulate air (HEPA) vacuums and filters